L2W-2021H1/UI-Integration-Cards/Exercises/Exercise2/readme.md

 (8) Right click on file **manifest.json** and choose **UI Integration Card: Preview**.
 This will give you a live preview.
 (9) Right click on file **manifest.json** and choose **UI Integration Card: Edit**.
 This will give you the options to change the manifest in a no-code way.

 ![alt text](./CardEdit.png "CardEdit")

+## Change the content of the UI Integration Card

 (10) Delete the preconfigured **JSON Data** from **Data Configuration (Content)** and save the template.